wikirona/wikirona/trials/README.md

 ## Write Side

-* Main responsible person per each site can assign editors/readers and edit site form
+* Principal investigator per each site can assign editors/readers and edit the study site form
 * Editors can fill patient forms

 ## Read Side

 * All editors can access all records of their own site
-* WHO can permission each site to see each other data
+* WHO can permission each study site to see each other data
 * WHO can permission other institutions to access data

 # Anonymization

 Data should be anonymous.
-The association of the patient ID to the patient should be kept at site level only.
+The association of the patient ID to the patient should be kept at study site level only.

-E.G. we could generate a derived Patient ID using the real patient name/ID and use the signature of that, performed with the site private key, as derived patient ID associated with the stored medical records.
+E.G. we could generate a derived Anonymous Patient ID using the real patient name/ID and use the signature of that, performed with the as study site private key, as derived anonymous patient ID associated with the stored medical records.

+Hence when filling the form, the real patient name/id is used at the study site, but only an anonymous ID is stored centrally.

-Incidentally we could include a QR/Bar/Text reader to obtain the real patient name/ID.
+Incidentally we could include a QR/Bar/Text reader to obtain the real patient name/ID and/or other measures.

+## Study Site Storage

+Some informations are kept only at study-site level being encrypted with the study site public key.

+Information to be kept locally:

+* Patient Names/IDs since the Anonymous Patient ID can be derived from those
+* Patient Consents
+* Any patient detail or imaging or file that could compromise anonymity if disclosed.

 ## Patient Consent Workflow

-Even though it is likely that patient data is anonymized, it is possible that workflows could be needed to manage and store consent.
+Even though patient data is anonymized, it is possible that workflows could be needed to manage and store consent.
 Possibly also at site level.
 This would be a separate extension.

 See https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5676196.5/